What is a Data Breach? 7 Most Common Causes of Data Breach

 To combat the risks related to DNS attacks, organizations ought to employ solid DNS security measures with the best practices for the reliable security of the DNS infrastructure and the data that is owned by them.

-The implementation of secure DNS servers with integrated protection mechanisms like DNSSEC or (Domain Name System Security Extensions) is one of these steps.
+Implementing secure DNS servers with integrated protection mechanisms like DNSSEC or (Domain Name System Security Extensions) is one of these steps.

-With the full implementation of these proactive steps and with alertness regarding DNS attacks, the safekeeping of infrastructure as well as data assets from unscrupulous persons will be achieved.
+With the full implementation of these proactive steps and with alertness regarding DNS attacks, the safekeeping of infrastructure, as well as data assets from unscrupulous persons, will be achieved.

 Conclusion